 About midway between Cranwell and Scampton by air are two important places that had to be avoided by the low flying Red Arrows: the Strike Command airfield at Waddington and Lincoln city centre.
 A one-way, clockwise, avoiding route was designed for the Red Arrows' transit flights between Cranwell and Scampton.
 Northbound from Cranwell the aircraft would fly to the west of Waddington and southbound, on the return to Cranwell, they would fly to the east of Lincoln.
 The circular route did have a valuable plus from the PR point of view - it reduced the amount of low flying and associated noise nuisance over nearby villages by half.

 To enable the Red Arrows to debrief as quickly as possible after landing back at Cranwell following practices overhead Scampton, a live television link using an ISDN high quality telephone line was set up to relay pictures straight from the Team photographer's video camera out on the airfield at Scampton back to the flight planning room in the Red Arrows HQ at Cranwell.
 There the pictures were to be recorded onto a normal VCR and the tape would be ready for viewing as soon as the pilots came in after each sortie.
-Had the system worked it would have allowed visitors to watch the Red Arrows practising over Scampton.
 For some inexplicable reason the company contracted to install and maintain the video link could never make it work reliably throughout the years we were based at Cranwell.
-One aircraft, therefore, had to land at Scampton at the end of every practice to pick up the cassette from the video camera.
+One of the Reds, therefore, had to land at Scampton at the end of every practice to pick up the cassette from the video camera.
 Furthermore, because Red Arrows take offs and landings at Cranwell also had to be videotaped, a second airman had to leave his other duties at Cranwell twice each sortie to go out onto the airfield with a camera.